matu3ba/chepa/README.md

 not rely on spaces for command separation.

 ## notes
-Example for bad practice file- and foldernames are
-  ' filename', 'filename ', '~filename', '-filename', 'f1 -f2'
+Example for bad practice file- and directory names are ' filename', 'filename ', '~filename', '-filename', 'f1 -f2'

 The `POSIX portable file name character set` consists of